How slow has the free agent market been this offseason? One agent texted WEEI.com Saturday night to offer an uneasy reality.

 The agent went on to explain that the challenges that have come with owners approval due to the uncertain economic times has played a big part in the slowed pace.

-But when it comes to one expected Red Sox free agent target, the timeline has less to do with money and more to do with certainty of health.
+But when it comes to one free agent, the timeline has less to do with money and more to do with certainty of health.

 According to a major league source, free agent pitcher Corey Kluber's bullpen session for interested teams most likely won't be held until January.